Jax-Core/ValliStart/README.md

 5. Ignore the alert for WebNowPlaying Companion extension(we've already installed this in the previous step) and press **confirm** on the bottom right.
 6. Refresh ValliStart and your media controls for any website should work.

 **The other modules, on the other hand, do not necessitate the installation of any additional applications or extensions.
-So, you can simply enable them using the same method as described above for the Media Controls module**
+So, you can simply enable them using the same method as described above for the Media Controls module.**

+## Custom Color Schemes

+ValliStart includes 8 color scheme presets.
+These are their names:
+- Dark
+- Blur
+- CoreUI
+- Dracula
+- Amarena
+- LoveLace
+- Nord
+- Light (If you use this, you will be facing the council)

+You can also make your own custom schemes through the **Appearance** tab.

 ## Help & Credits
 - Spicetify installation guide by [khanhas](https://github.com/khanhas).